Jamf MDM Deployment

 Make the policy available in Self Service: Yes

-Display Name: Uninstall MCP Endpoint Shield
+Display Name: Uninstall Akto Endpoint Shield

 Icon: Upload Akto icon if available